sytabaresa/pySX1272/README.md

-Note: The pySX127x project will soon be renamed to pyLoRa.
-See [Roadmap](#roadmap) for more.
+Note: This [pySX127x](https://github.com/mayeranalytics/pySX127x) fork (pySX1272) will soon be merged/remplaced with pyLoRa.
+See [Roadmap](https://github.com/mayeranalytics/pySX127x#roadmap) for more.

 # Overview

-This is a python interface to the [Semtech SX1276/7/8/9](http://www.semtech.com/wireless-rf/rf-transceivers/) long range, low power transceiver family.
+This is a python interface to the [Semtech SX1272](http://www.semtech.com/wireless-rf/rf-transceivers/) long range, low power transceiver.

-The SX127x have both LoRa and FSK capabilities.
+The SX1272 have both LoRa and FSK capabilities.
 Here the focus lies on the LoRa spread spectrum modulation hence only the LoRa modem interface is implemented so far (but see the [roadmap](#roadmap) below for future plans).

 Spread spectrum modulation has a number of intriguing features:
 * High interference immunity
-* Up to 20dBm link budget advantage (for the SX1276/7/8/9)
+* Up to 20dBm link budget advantage (for the SX1272)
 * High Doppler shift immunity

 More information about LoRa can be found on the [LoRa Alliance website](https://lora-alliance.org).